OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 ### Home

-You can think of home like an overview of everything thats happening with your account, It will display your working stats, battle stats, your criminal records, latest attacks, weapons you have equipped etc..
+You can think of home like an overview of everything thats happening with your account, Its a nice dashboard that will display your working stats, Skills, battle stats, your criminal records, latest attacks, weapons you have equipped and much more.

-You can also view all perks your faction along with all perks you currently have activated under Personal Perks section
+You can also view all perks your faction along with all perks you currently have activated under Personal Perks section.

 ### Items / Inventory